Almost split Kac-Moody groups over ultrametric fields: Hovels and bordered hovels

 \begin{enonce*}[definition]{\quad2) Definition} Consider the following conditions for a subset or filter $\QO$ in $\A$:

 \qquad (GF$\qe$)\quad$Q(\QO)=Q^{dec}(\QO,\qe)$\qquad\quad for $\qe=+$ or $-$ \qquad (TF)\quad$G(\QO\subset\overline\A)=NQ(\QO)$ \qquad (where $G(\QO\subset\overline\A)$ is defined in \ref{3.2}.3b)

-We say that $\QO$ has a {\it good fixator} if it satisfies these three conditions.
-We say that $\QO$ has an {\it half-good fixator} if it satisfies (TF) and (GF+) or (GF-).
-We say that $\QO$ has a {\it transitive fixator} if it satisfies (TF).
+We say that $\QO$ has a {\it good fixer} if it satisfies these three conditions.
+We say that $\QO$ has an {\it half-good fixer} if it satisfies (TF) and (GF+) or (GF-).
+We say that $\QO$ has a {\it transitive fixer} if it satisfies (TF).

 \end{enonce*}

 \begin{enonce*}[definition]{\quad3) Consequences} We get the following results by mimicking the proofs in \cite[sec.
 4.1]{GR-08}.
 The ingredients are proposition \ref{3.4} and the facts that $Q(\QO)\cap U(\pm{}C^v)=Q(\QO\pm{}\overline{C^v})\cap U(\pm{}C^v)$, $\bigcap_\QO\,Q(\QO)\cap U(\pm{}C^v)=Q(\cup_\QO\,\QO)\cap U(\pm{}C^v)$ for a family $\QO$ of filters, \etc